binel01/lightSmsAndroid/README.md

   * Everybody can give suggestions about one issues finish or not.
   * can add new members.

-# Everybody can give suggestions about one issues finish or not.

 # lightSmsAndroid
 just one small android app to send light sms.